Sending an Update

 Important: Setting the Agent

 User Agent is important!
 It helps us identify what Update Client is accessing us.
-This allows us to help YOUR USERS better.
-It should be in the following format:
+This allows us to provide better technical support to YOUR USERS.

 URI Parameters